-Many students seek post-baccalaureate (post-bac) degrees in psychology because they plan to later pursue graduate training; however, you should be aware that many graduate schools in psychology do not require a major in psychology.
-If you are planning to go to graduate school we suggest you research the requirements for the schools with your programs of interest.
+Many seek post-baccalaureate (post-bac) degrees in psychology because they are planning for graduate school.
+However, many graduate programs in psychology do not require a bachelor’s degree in psychology.
+If you plan to go to graduate school, first research the requirements for the schools with your programs of interest.

 - Be mindful of strategic course sequencing.
 For example, you must take PSYC 3435 (Statistics & Methods I) before taking PSYC 3341 (Research Methods).